-Water well testing consists of pumping groundwater from a well, usually at a constant rate, and measuring water levels in the pumped well and any nearby wells (observation wells) or surface water bodies during and after pumping.
+We offer Wichita water well testing which consists of pumping groundwater from a well, usually at a constant rate, and measuring the water levels in the pumped well and any nearby wells (observation wells) or surface water bodies during and after pumping.

 A pumping test is a practical, reliable method of estimating well performance, well yield, the zone of influence of the well and aquifer characteristics (i.e., the aquifer’s ability to store and transmit water, aquifer extent, presence of boundary conditions and possible hydraulic connection to surface water).